UNC Greensboro welcomes graduate applicants from around the world!

 - The applicant is or will be a graduate of a non-U.S. college/university where English is the primary language of instruction.

 Note: All new fully-admitted international students will undergo a UNCG administered English assessment.
 Students who may benefit from additional support services in reading, speaking, and writing will be notified of campus resources available to them.
 International Teaching Assistants may be asked to take ESL 631 before they may be assigned as an Instructor of Record.

 Applicants who have not met the minimum English language proficiency score may apply for conditional admission.
 Simply check the Pathway Program on the graduate application.

 If admitted conditionally, applicants must successfully complete the UNCG School of Education Global Pathway Program, which waives the English Language Proficiency score requirement.

 The deadline for receipt of application and all supporting documents varies by department.
 Please check the guide to graduate admissions webpage for deadlines.

 International applicants are strongly encouraged to submit their application early, at least 30 days prior to the posted departmental deadline to allow for additional processing time.

-Applicants will be asked within the application if they would like to be considered for an assistantship by their academic department.
+Applicants will be asked within the application if they would like to be considered for a Graduate Assistantship (GA) by their academic department.
 Only direct admitted students are eligible for assistantships.
 Questions regarding assistantships should be directed to the respective academic department.